AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/pathfactory.md

 ## Prerequisites {#prerequisites}

-Before you begin integrating [[!DNL PathFactory]](https://www.pathfactory.com/) connectors with your Experience Platform, ensure you meet the following prerequisites:
+Before you begin integrating [[!DNL PathFactory]](https://www.pathfactory.com/) connectors with Experience Platform, ensure you meet the following prerequisites:

 * **A [PathFactory account]**.
   * Contact [PathFactory](https://www.pathfactory.com/portal/company/contactus.shtml) if you do not already have a valid account.